karandesai2005/Vehicle-parking-management-system/README.md

-Here's a well-structured README file for your **Vehicle Parking Management System**:

----

 # Vehicle Parking Management System 🚗🏍️🚚

 This is a **C++ project** that simulates a vehicle parking management system using **object-oriented programming (OOP)** principles, specifically hierarchical inheritance.
 It handles the parking and unparking of different types of vehicles, such as cars, trucks, and motorcycles, in a parking lot with a fixed capacity.